KittyGiraudel/site/_posts/2012-11-27-colors-in-css.md

 This way, the child element will have a white background with 75% opacity, showing its parent’s background without risking any issue with readability.

-\*Note: when dealing with decimal values between 0 and 1, you don’t have to write the 0 before the dot.
-So you can write `rgba(0, 0, 0, .5)` and still be perfectly valid.

-_Note: the `rgb()` function is perfectly valid CSS2.1.
-However the `rgba()` function is part of the CSS3 specification and is not supported by all browsers (Internet Explorer 6, 7, 8)._

 ## Hexadecimal

 ### What is hexadecimal?

-Most of the time, CSS colors are specified using the hexadecimal format which is a 6 (or 3) characters long string using numbers from 0 to 9 and letters from A to F, starting by the hash sign # (ex: #1A2B3C).
+Most of the time, CSS colors are specified using the hexadecimal format which is {% footnoteref "hex" "You may see some hex triplets reduced to 3 digits instead of 6.
+It only happens when the two digits of each of the 3 components of the triplet are the same.
+To apply it on our previous example, the red color (#FF0000) can be written like #F00.
+If any of the 3 components have 2 different digits, you can’t do this." %}a 6 characters long string{% endfootnoteref %} using numbers from 0 to 9 and letters from A to F, starting by the hash sign # (ex: #1A2B3C).
 We refer as this syntax as a “hex triplet”.

 Okay, but what does this mean?
 I agree it’s not that simple.
 Basically, hexadecimal colors are some sort of code for RGB colors: the first two characters stand for the red value; the 3rd and 4th characters stand for greens; and the last two characters are here for the blue.